BLOG

 Some of these techniques may require low investment, but none of them will require no investment.
 The plan may include funds for new software or even hiring new employees.
 In the previous scenario, you’ll find which options will let you handle the new business most efficiently.

 Keep in mind that a dollar sign does not always define efficiency.
 Ultimately, what efficiency boils down to is using your money wisely to invest in solutions that require less maintenance and financial investment over time.
-For example, paying an employee slightly higher than the going rate and doing what it takes to retain them ultimately cost less than having a higher turnover rate and re-training a new employee from scratch.
+For example, paying an employee slightly higher than the going rate.
+And doing what it takes to retain them ultimately cost less than having a higher turnover rate and re-training a new employee from scratch.

 When considering funding, look at what other businesses similar to yours are using and investigate new ideas.
 Investors and grants are two common ways to find financing for your project.
 You can also enter competitions and look for partnership opportunities.
 Make sure that you understand the process of applying for these options and what steps they require.
 That way, you can efficiently use your team’s time and maximize the chances of receiving funding.